hugorodrigues/octosecret/README.md

 ## API
-This project is a CLI, if you need to make something programatically please check [octosecret-crypto](https://github.com/hugorodrigues/octosecret).
+This project is a CLI, if you need to make something programmatically please check [octosecret-crypto](https://github.com/hugorodrigues/octosecret).
 ```

   Usage: